bttmly/ordered-map/README.md

 Calls `cb(key, value)` for each key-value pair in the map.

 ### `has(key) => Boolean hasKey`
 Returns a boolean indicating whether or not `key` is in the map.
-Uses `Object.prototype.hasOwnProperty()`, so it'll work fine when keys have values like `null` and `undefined`.
+Uses the [`in` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/in) under the hood.

 ### `at(Number index) => value`
 Returns the value for the key at position `index` (zero-indexed, naturally).
 Random access is O(n) due to linked list traversal.